Skip to main content

 Safety and Outdoor Ethics

-Follow the tenants of Know Before You Go (needs page), Tread Lightly (needs page) and Leave No Trace (needs page).
-Make sure to pack safety equipment such as life jackets, climbing gear, helmets, etc. so that you are protected when you recreate on National Forest System lands.
+Follow the tenants of Know Before You Go, Tread Lightly and Leave No Trace.
+Make sure to pack appropriate safety equipment so that you are protected when you recreate on National Forest System lands.

-Pay special attention to local regulations so that you are aware of restrictions on fire, activities, and even pets.
-Above all else, leave our precious recreation spots better than you found them by disposing of all waste properly, minimizing campfire impacts, and being considerate of others.
+Pay special attention to local regulations so that you are aware of restrictions on fire, activities, and pets.
+Most importantly, leave our precious recreation spots better than you found them by disposing of all waste properly, minimizing campfire impacts, and being considerate of others.
 View the resources below to explore other ways you and your family can be safe and ethical while enjoying the outdoors.